-Except for the Indian Signs font all the other fonts, or ones that look as a secret code.
+The package devotes a page to the Indian Signs font and how to use it as a secret code.
 This is might appeal to kids and keep them busy for an afternoon coding and decoding messages produced with the font.
-The graphics are nicely drawn and convert well to GEOS too.
-One of